cauchips/ai-powered-lead-scraper/README.md

 1. **Open** `deployment.ipynb` in a Jupyter environment (e.g., Google Colab).
 2. **Upload** `data/companies-2023-q4-sm.csv` into the notebook’s file system.
 3. **Run all cells** sequentially:
      - Installs dependencies (from `requirements.txt`)
      - Starts an ngrok tunnel (generates a public URL)
      - Launches Streamlit behind the ngrok URL
 4. **Copy** the ngrok public URL and open it in your browser to use the live app remotely.

-> When the notebook session ends, the ngrok tunnel—and public URL—expire automatically.
+> When the notebook session ends, the ngrok tunnel and public URL expire automatically.

 ---